Dyeing: History

-The earliest dyed flax fibers have been found in a prehistoric cave in the Georgia and dates back to 34,000 BC.
+The earliest dyed flax fibers have been found in a prehistoric cave in Georgia and dates back to 34,000 BC.

 More evidence of textile dyeing dates back to the Neolithic period at the large Neolithic settlement at Çatalhöyük in southern Anatolia, where traces of red dyes, possibly from ocher, an iron oxide pigment derived from clay, were found.
 In China, dyeing with plants, barks, and insects has been traced back more than 5,000 years.
-Early evidence of dyeing comes from Sindh province in Pakistan, where a piece of cotton dyed with a vegetable dye was recovered from the archaeological site at Mohenjo-daro (3rd millennium BCE).
+Early evidence of dyeing comes from Sindh province in Ancient India modern day Pakistan, where a piece of cotton dyed with a vegetable dye was recovered from the archaeological site at Mohenjo-daro (3rd millennium BCE).
 The dye used in this case was madder, which, along with other dyes such as indigo, was introduced to other regions through trade.
 Natural insect dyes such as Cochineal and kermes and plant-based dyes such as woad, indigo and madder were important elements of the economies of Asia and Europe until the discovery of man-made synthetic dyes in the mid-19th century.
 The first synthetic dye was William Perkin's mauveine in 1856, derived from coal tar.
 Alizarin, the red dye present in madder, was the first natural pigment to be duplicated synthetically in 1869, a development which led to the collapse of the market for naturally grown madder.
 The development of new, strongly colored synthetic dyes followed quickly, and by the 1870s commercial dyeing with natural dyestuffs was disappearing.
 An important characteristic was light-fastness - resistance to fading when exposed to sunlight using industrial techniques such as those developed by James Morton.